aleszuin/docs/raspberrypigateway.md

 ![Boot partition](files/rpigatewayboot.png)

+Mac OSX

+To see the boot partition on a Mac you will need to install the following software: OSXFuse [http://osxfuse.github.io](http://osxfuse.github.io) .
+This gives the Mac the ability to read and write to other filesystems, and and fuse-ext2 [http://sourceforge.net/projects/fuse-ext2](http://sourceforge.net/projects/fuse-ext2/) which includes the linux files sytem the card is now in.
+After installing the drive will appear on your desktop allowing you to view an equivalent window to the one above.

 The first part to configure it the group and frequency of the rfm12pi.
 The group and frequency set here needs to be the same as used on any sensor nodes.